The Science and Soul of Southwind

 Each layer holds certain characteristics and will function in certain ways, affecting the flavors of the wines to be produced; therefore, minerals would become all important as flavor compound considerations.

-UPPER: Loess (pronounced as “luss”) is the wind-blown top soil that has a very unique, geologic history.
+UPPER: Loess (pronounced as “luss”) is the wind-blown top soil that has a distinctive geologic history.
 This kind of soil was first recognized in the Rhine River valley, about 1821 A.D.
 It’s the most common soil type in the Walla Walla AVA, with its local historical roots dating back to the Missoula Floods.
 Loess was the final layer deposited, when the floods ceased their ravages.
 We have to return to the end of the Ice Age, which occurred between 15,000 and 13,000 years ago, to get the complete geologic snapshot.
-This is when geologists estimate that the cycle of flooding and reforming of the Missoula Lake happened… several times, over that 2,000 year period.
+This is when geologists estimate that the cycle of the impounding and catastrophic draining of Glacial Lake Missoula Lake occurred… dozens of times, over that 2,000 year period.
 The floods would periodically sweep across eastern Washington; heading southward, down the Columbia River Gorge.

-Another feature of Loess is that it is sediment formed by the accumulation of wind-blown silt, whose mineral origin is quartz and feldspar.
-It also contains about twenty percent or less of clay materials, and the balance is equal parts of sand and silt.
+Loess is sediment deposited by the wind.
+It is composed mostly of silt with some fine sand and is poor in clay.
+Loess in the Columbia contains the minerals quartz and feldspar, derived in part from granite.
 This is all loosely cemented by calcium carbonate.
 It is usually uniform and highly porous, crossed by vertical passageways, which permit the sediment to fracture and form vertical bluffs.

-MIDDLE: Basalt is the midsoil section, and is from the Lickskillet series of soils.
-Basalt is usually grey to black in color, and rapidly weathers to brown or rust-red, due to oxidation of its iron-rich minerals, into rust color.
+MIDDLE: Fractured decomposed basalt is the midsoil section, and is from this Lickskillet soil type.
+Basalt is usually grey to black in color, and rapidly (only in wet climates) weathers to brown or rust-red, due to oxidation of its iron-rich minerals, into rust color.

-This soil type is made up of shallow, well-drained soils, which were formed by stony soil and debris that accumulated at the base of a slope.
-It is the result of sheet erosion consisting of loess, rock fragments, and residue weathered soil from basalt and rhyolite, all coming together.
-Lickskillet soils are on uplands, and have slopes ranging from zero to 120 percent.
+The midsoil was formed by stony soil and debris that accumulated on, or at the base of slopes.
+It is composed of loess, basalt, and weathered basalt all coming together.
+Lickskillet soils are on uplands, and have slopes ranging from zero to 120 degrees.
 Annual precipitation is usually about 12 inches, and the mean annual temperature is about 48 degrees Fahrenheit.

 BOTTOM: Basalt bedrock is the lowest layer of soil in the Southwind Vineyard.
 Extrusive igneous rocks, or volcanic rocks, form when magma makes its way to Earth’s surface.
 The molten rock erupts, or flows above the surface, as lava.
 It then cools down forming a hard rock.
 It’s dark-colored and fine-grained, and is composed largely of plagioclase feldspar and pyroxene.
 Basalt is also considered to be one of the main components of oceanic crust.